KimboCoffee/OOP23-relario-prove/README.md

-I will be the project README, for now I'm empty
+Now I am finally the project README, this is just for some tries